source;

 town hall square, Rådhuspladsen, around Kongens Nytorv and back.

-"It's important to be out and be seen," he said.
-"If other Danes, and tourists, see that many people openly support cannabis, then they might go home and think it is okay to smoke it tonight."
+many people openly support cannabis, then they might go home and think it is okay to smoke it tonight."

 About 1,800 people signed up for the event on Facebook, and Mehri said